timruffles/values/README.md

 This [really happens](http://arshaw.com/xdate/#Adding), and we've probably all made something that should be a value type mutable.
 The above is equally true for: intervals, ranges, dates and sets of any type.

+Value objects created by Values are immutable - you can't change fields in ES5, and trying to do so in strict mode will raise an exception.
+If your unit tests enforce immutable use of your value objects, your application will be correct even in non ES5 environements.

 ## Mixin

 Rather than requiring you to use a subclassing mechanism, Values.js exposes functions that allow you to compose your own value objects and setup their constructor and prototype as usual. `vo.memoizedConstructor` is used fulfil the value equality semantics and `vo.set` sets the field values immutably, also adding the [`derive`](#voderive) non-enumerable method.